DataDog/documentation/content/en/metrics/overview.md

 {{% collapse-content title="Datadog Agent" level="h4" %}}
 The [Datadog Agent][3] collects metrics from the hosts it's installed on, and forwards them to Datadog.
 These metrics could originate from:

    - Any of the official Datadog integrations that are bundled with the Agent.
-See the [integrations-core repository][4] for a full listing of the available integrations, and [Integration Management][5] for more information about managing these integrations.
+See the [integrations-core repository][4] for a full listing of the available Agent-based integrations.
    - [DogStatsD][6], a metrics aggregation service bundled with the Datadog Agent.
 DogStatsD implements the [StatsD][7] protocol with some Datadog-specific extensions.
    - [Custom checks][8], which are used to collect metrics from custom applications or unique systems.
 You define the logic for the check yourself in the Agent's configuration files.
 See [Writing a Custom Agent Check][9] for more information.
    - [Marketplace integrations][10] installed on the Agent.
 The [Datadog Marketplace][11] is a digital marketplace where Technology Partners can list their paid offerings to Datadog users.

 {{% /collapse-content %}}

 {{% collapse-content title="Cloud integrations" level="h4" %}}